Ric Keller

 Richard Anthony Keller (born September 5, 1964) is an American politician, author, and lawyer who served as the U.S. representative for Florida's 8th congressional district from 2001 to 2009.
 His district included much of the Central Florida region including the Greater Orlando metropolitan area and Walt Disney World.
 He chaired the House Subcommittee on Higher Education and served on the Judiciary and Education committees.
 Today he is an author, speaker, TV commentator and attorney.

 Personal information

 Keller was born in Johnson City, Tennessee.
 He received a bachelor's degree from East Tennessee State University, where he graduated first in his class in 1986, and a J.D. degree from Vanderbilt University in 1992.
 He was a lawyer in Florida before being elected to the House of Representatives in 2000.

 Keller served eight years in the U.S. House of Representatives.
 He chaired the House Higher Education subcommittee served on the Judiciary and Education committees.
 Keller is now a partner at law firm of Hill, Rugh, Keller & Main, P.L. in Orlando, Fla.
 He lives in Winter Park, Florida with his wife, Lori, and their blended family.
+In 2025, Keller enrolled in a one year Masters in Religion and Public Life program at Harvard University.